Days Gone Trophy Guide

 Once you have these 10 you will just need to find 2 more, which isn’t much of a challenge.
 Just look for them whenever you need to fight Anarchists.

-There are a good number of miscellaneous trophies in Days Gone, but I have broken those up into categories which should help break them down into more approachable chunks.
+There are a good number of miscellaneous trophies in Days Gone, but I have broken those up into categories throughout this phase of my Days Gone Trophy Guide which should help break them down into more approachable chunks.

 Miscellaneous Combat Trophies